German government response to the COVID-19 pandemic: Procurement of masks in early 2020

 In late June 2025, former health minister Spahn had to answer questions from the Budget Committee over his procurement of masks in early 2020 at very high prices.
 The potential expenses for the health ministry resulting from over 100 court cases by mask suppliers whose orders had been rejected by the government were estimated to run to 2.3 billion euros, or possibly up to 3.5 billion euros with interest and legal expenses added.
 The publishing of the former figure had prompted health minister Lauterbach, Spahn's successor, to initiate a reappraisal of the procurement of masks under the direction of Margarethe Sudhof.
 On 5 July, several media carried details of a 168-page report by Sudhof that had previously been released by Health Minister Nina Warken only in redacted form.
 The published passages stirred a heated debate about the decisions by Spahn, with the Greens alleging that Warken had deliberately tried to conceal his responsibility in the procurement.
 Spahn called the allegations "malicious insinuations", and insisted that he had not conducted any negotiations for mask procurement.
 The creation of an investigating committee (Untersuchungsausschuss) was considered unlikely by observers, due to the rejection of the Greens and the Left Party to vote together with the AfD in this matter.

+Different measures

+A 2021 analysis of Germany’s health workforce planning during the pandemic found significant differences across the country’s 16 federal states in how capacity was expanded and how health workers were deployed.
+Although each state had a pandemic preparedness plan, most were only partially updated to address COVID-19 specifically, and few included concrete staffing or strategies.
+Measures to expand the workforce, such as recruiting retirees, medical students, and foreign-trained nurses, were implemented unevenly across states.
+Only one state, Rhineland-Palatinate, formally adopted a task-shifting policy in long-term care, allowing lower-qualified staff to perform nursing tasks under supervision.
+The federal government’s Infection Control Act temporarily permitted such delegation nationwide but was interpreted differently among the states.In addition to capacity expansion, some regions introduced training programs to increase intensive-care staff.
+Rhineland-Palatinate, financed 180-hour “fast-track” courses for nurses and physicians to help operate new intensive-care beds.
+Germany’s pandemic coordination shifted repeatedly between local autonomy and central control.
+Germany’s intergovernmental system switch back and forth between two types of multi-level governance: a territorial model (MLG I) emphasizing local decision-making and a functional model (MLG II) based on vertical coordination and federal direction.
+During the first wave, the federal and state governments initially relied on local authorities and county-level health offices to manage outbreaks, but later moved toward a more centralized approach when infection rates rose.
+By mid-2020, as case numbers declined, decision-making was again delegated to the states and municipalities, leading to more diverse local measures and adaptations.